Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ən]

-Word an is the indefinite article, which we have already mentioned above.
-The form an used before words beginning with a vowel:
+Word an is the indefinite article, which we already mentioned above.
+Form an used before words starting with a vowel:

 an English teacher- English teacher